 Learn more: Mills 50

 You can learn quite a bit of pirate history throughout the course, courtesy of signage at each hole.
 They also have a great rainy-day policy!
 Be sure to grab a scratch-off ticket at the end for the chance at some fun prizes.
-Time spent: 1 hour.
 Get discount tickets.

 Titanic: The Artifact Exhibition

 Read all the fun facts!
 At the end, you’ll get to touch a real piece of the Titanic.
 They also have a dinner show on select weekend nights.
 However, keep in mind that phones and photography are not allowed.